 Core Curriculum

-Students may complete the MAcc on either a full-time or part-time basis.
+Students may complete the Master of Accounting (MAcc) on either a full-time or part-time basis.
 MAcc students who attend full time can normally complete the course requirements within 18 months, provided prior completion of all undergraduate pre-requisites.
-MAcc classes meet in the evenings during the week, generally Monday through Thursday, allowing students to work or intern during the day.
+Most MAcc classes meet in the evenings during the week, allowing students to work or intern during the day.

 • If a student took a MAcc core course while an undergraduate and applied it toward the undergraduate degree requirements, the student needs to take an additional accounting elective as a graduate student in place of the core course.

 • Students who did not complete an undergraduate degree in accounting must take 15 credits (5 courses) of introductory and intermediate accounting courses to qualify for continued study toward the MAcc.
-Students may complete these undergraduate deficiency courses as additional courses in the program.
+Students may complete these undergraduate foundational courses as additional courses in the program.

 Lectures, discussions, case analysis.
 Integration of numerous elements of the accounting program.
 Current accounting issues discussed.
 Relevant topics for (B) managerial; (C) financial, (D) auditing and accounting information systems; (E) tax and ethics.
 Together with 460B, 460E, includes an emphasis on instruction in writing.
 Repeatable one time, credit earned for one time only.
 ACC majors only.
 A-F only.
 Pre: 418 (or concurrent), no waiver for (B), (C), (D); 401 and 418 (or concurrent, no waiver for (E).
 Co-requisites: C, D, and E for (B); B, D, and E for (C); B, C, and E for (D); B, C, and D for (E).